 What would normally have been an open-and-shut case—the murderess was caught red-handed, after all—turned into a media spectacle of extraordinary proportions.
 The public could not get enough of it and newspaper reporters swarmed to get the latest on every detail of the trial.
 Al-Ahram, Egypt’s premiere daily newspaper, covered every minute detail of the case and historian Dr. Yunan Labib Rizq recounts how some people inside the courtroom went to the extent of selling their seats to the multitudes clamoring to get in.

 Ali Fahmy himself did not make his defenders’ task very easy.
 There were many credible eyewitness accounts testifying that he had grossly mistreated his wife—at times even hitting her in public—to the great disapproval of his friends and family in Egypt.
 Then again, had she really wanted to end this fateful marriage, Maggie could have easily sought the protection of her embassy.
-Although Maggie’s motives were shrouded in doubt, Fahmy did not receive a fair trial.
+Although he was clearly not a model husband to say the least, Fahmy still did not receive a fair trial.
 The judge, a former lawyer and assistant to the charismatic Marshall Hall, turned a blind eye to Maggie’s shortcomings.
 The trial was plagued with corruption, negligence and unabashed prejudice, and there was precious little the Egyptians could do about it.

 Ali was known to pay tips between 5 and 20 pounds when he frequented bars (this was the 1920s!).
-He abandoned his father’s house in Bab el-Luq and paid £E 13,000 for a piece of land only worth £E 4,000 in the posh Zamalek district.
+He abandoned his father’s house in Bab el-Luq and paid £E 13,000 for a piece of land reportedly only worth £E 4,000 in the posh Zamalek district.
 The difference was pocketed by his personal ‘secretary’ and various helpful cronies.
 The villa that was to be his new home was built for £E 100,000 when the job could have been done for a fifth of that.
 Ali simply didn’t care … One story goes that when he asked for the young, high-born Munira Sarhank’s hand in marriage, he walked into her family’s house followed by twenty uniformed men wearing full redingote suits, each carrying a sterling silver box laden with jewellery.
-That engagement did not last very long, however, as Ali was soon caught making love to one of the actresses from the Rihani theatre troupe in his car.
+That engagement did not last very long, however, as Ali was soon caught “engaging in a lewd act” with one of the actresses from the Rihani theatre troupe in his car.
 The nuptials were, of course, promptly cancelled.
-In case you were curious, Munira returned all the jewellery to the young man, as accounted to me by one of her relatives … That must have been hard!
+In case you were curious, Munira returned all the jewellery to the young man, as accounted to me by one of her relatives …

-The Aisha Fahmy Palace is now an art gallery owned by the Ministry of Culture.
-Little is remembered of the man who built the house for a small fortune so many years ago, but never had a chance to enjoy it.
-When you visit the gallery today, the attendant following you around like a shadow will monotonously and mechanically recount the eccentricities of Aisha Fahmy but nothing of her brother’s tragic story.
-The beautiful building is worth a visit, though, and the gallery frequently hosts fine exhibitions.
-So, the next time you’re in Zamalek, do drop by for a little visit and try to imagine the glitzy balls and parties that were thrown in the grand hall that maintains a lingering glamour despite its current gloomy bareness.
+The beautiful newly restored building is worth a visit, though, and the gallery frequently hosts fine exhibitions.
+So, the next time you’re in Zamalek, do drop by and try to picture the glitzy balls and parties that were thrown in the grand hall that maintains a lingering glamour despite its current bareness.
 One thought to ponder as you walk through the old house: If this murder were to happen today, would prejudice still prevail over justice?

 Most of the first buildings developed in Khedivial Cairo following 1868 were gone only a couple of decades later.
 This is a history of the modern city's earliest days.